 Segmentation allows you to address the unique needs of different potential customers.
 Not everyone is looking for the same features.

 For example, segmenting based on geography provides a way to target the needs of leads in different cities, states, or regions.
-You may find that customers in one region benefit more from a specific feature of your product or service, while customers in another area simply want the best value.
+You may find customers in one region benefit more from a specific feature of your product or service, while customers in another area simply want the best value.

 You should also consider who you are marketing to.
 Segment your email lists or PPC ad campaigns based on the job title or role of your leads.
 When marketing to a CFO, you may want to highlight different features of your product or service compared to a marketing campaign aimed at an IT department or end-users.

 Segmenting based on industry is also essential.
-Address the ways that your product or service can benefit a specific industry.
+Address the ways your product or service can benefit a specific industry.
 Tailored content makes more of a connection with potential leads, instead of delivering general content to a wide audience.

-As you review various remarketing strategies, you will also find that segmenting based on previously viewed content increases the relevance of the information.
+As you review various remarketing strategies, you will also find segmenting based on previously viewed content increases the relevance of the information.

 Segmentation also makes it easier to analyze the results of your B2B marketing efforts.
 You can see what works and tweak your remarketing campaign accordingly.